Every Club has their own FSR Certified Referee Assignor

 A club assignor shall be a currently registered FSR certified assignor, hired and paid by the club they work for.

-Before a PBSL playing season begins, each club shall submit the name of its state-certified referee assignor to the VP of Referees and/or VP of Rules and Regulations.
+Before a TFL playing season begins, each club shall submit the name of its state-certified referee assignor to the VP of Rules and Regulations.

-If a club fails to submit an assignor, then the VP of Referees will instruct League Assignor to assign referees to that club for their PBSL home games.
+If a club fails to submit an assignor, then the VP of Rules and Regulations will instruct the League Assignor to assign referees to that club for their TFL home games.
 The club shall be responsible for all assignor fees, and any fees not paid within 30 days of an invoice shall be assessed against and taken from the club’s bond.

-The VP of Referees and VP of Rules and Regulations shall be responsible for all PBSL matters pertaining to the club assignor.
+The VP of Rules and Regulations shall be responsible for all TFL matters pertaining to the club assignor.

 Club referee assignor must use only currently USSF-certified referees (see Fines and Fees Listing).